Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 ### Scalability test

-On a benchmarked 400k entities under dual-system translation (e.g., Physic + Render) and achieved stable frame times under ~1 ms. With dispatch time at ~600 ns, overhead remains negligible, demonstrating the viability of this architecture at scale.
+On a benchmarked 100k entities under dual-system translation (e.g., Physic + Render) and achieved stable frame times under ~100 us.
+With dispatch time at ~600 ns, overhead remains negligible, demonstrating the viability of this architecture at scale.

 ---